cbrockenbrough21/kTracker/fun4sim/README.md

 `reco->set_evt_reducer_opt("hc");`

-## How to use the Python filter script
+## How to Use the Python Filter Script

 The Python filter script processes the ROOT output, extracting only the hits preserved after running the reducer, and writes them to `filtered_hit_output.txt`.
 You can run it with: